adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 Java does not force developers to encapsulate state - A state can be stored in public fields or public static fields or publish a reference to an otherwise internal object, but the better encapsulated the program state is, the easier it is to make the program thread-safe.
 The less code that has access to a particular variable, the easier it is to ensure that all of it uses proper synchronization.

 {{< boxmd >}}
-When designing thread-safe classes, good object-oriented techniques - encapasulation, immutability and clear specification of invariants are helpful.
+When designing thread-safe classes, good object-oriented techniques - encapsulation, immutability and clear specification of invariant are helpful.

 Invariant means something that should stick to its conditions no matter whatever changes or whoever uses/transforms it.
 {{< /boxmd >}}

 There might be times when good OO design techniques are at odds with real-world requirements.
-1) Rules of good design need to be compromised for the sake of performance or for the same of backward compatability with legacy code.
+1) Rules of good design need to be compromised for the sake of performance or for the same of backward compatibility with legacy code.
 2) Abstraction and Encapsulation are at odds with performance - (although not nearly as often).

 It is a good practice to make the code right and then make it fast.
 Pursue optimization only if needed and those same measurements tell you that your optimizations actually made a difference under realistic conditions.

-A program that consists entirely of ```thread-safe``` classes may not be thread-safe.
+A program that consists entirely of ``thread-safe`` classes may not be thread-safe.
 The concept of a thread-safe class makes sense only if the class encapsulates its own state.

 {{< boxmd >}}
 Thread safety may be a term that is applied to code, but it is about state, and it can be applied to the entire body of code that encapsulates its state, which may be an object or an entire program.
 {{< /boxmd >}}
 #### What is Thread Safety?
-The heart of any reasonable definition of thread safety is its concept of ***correctness***.
+The heart of any reasonable definition of thread safety is its concept of **correctness**.

-***Correctness** means that a class conforms to its specification.
-A good specification defines invariants constraining an object's state and post - conditions describing the effects of its operations.
+**Correctness** means that a class conforms to its specification.
+A good specification defines in-variants constraining an object's state and post - conditions describing the effects of its operations.

 {{< boxmd >}}
-A class is thread-safe if it behaves correctly when accessed from multiple threads, regardless of the scheduling or interleaving of the execution of those threads by the runtime enviornment, and with no additional synchronization or other coordination on the part of the calling code.
+A class is thread-safe if it behaves correctly when accessed from multiple threads, regardless of the scheduling or interleaving of the execution of those threads by the runtime environment, and with no additional synchronization or other coordination on the part of the calling code.
 {{< /boxmd >}}

-If an object is correctly implemented, no sequence of operations - calls to public methods and reads or writes of public fields - should be able to violate any of its invariants or post-conditions.
+If an object is correctly implemented, no sequence of operations - calls to public methods and reads or writes of public fields - should be able to violate any of its invariant or post-conditions.
 No set of operations performed sequentially or concurrently on instances of a thread-safe class can cause an instance to be an invalid state.

 Frameworks like servlet frameworks create threads and call components from those threads, leaving developers with making the components thread-safe.